 There are three forms made by the body: estrone, estradiol and estriol.
 With the bio-identical formulas estriol is combined with estradiol (biest) to provide protective effects and additional estrogenic benefits.
 It is known that Estriol while being the weakest acting estrogen, is the most protective against cancer.
 Estriol can also be made in a topical form to help collagen growth.

 Called the anti-estrogen because it balances estradiol’s proliferative effects.
 It is considered preventive for breast and prostate cancers as well as osteoporosis.
 In addition, too little progesterone promotes depression, irritability, increased inflammation, irregular menses, breast tenderness, urinary frequency and prostate gland enlargement (BPH).

 An anabolic hormone (builds tissue) that is essential for men and women.
 The proper level of testosterone is necessary for bone health, muscle strength, stamina, sex drive and performance, heart function and mental focus, for both men & women.

 An important adrenal gland hormone, which is essential for energy production and blood sugar balance.
 DHEA is a precursor to other hormones.
-DHEA is a marker for past and current stress as well.
-If low, unable to cope with stressful conditions is a major symptom.
-If high, a very stressful lifestyle is likely.
+DHEA is also a marker for past and current stress.
+If low, being unable to cope, feeling overwhelmed with stressful conditions is a major symptom.
+Elevated DHEA levels in women, is associated with acne and PCOS.

 Your waking day hormone (highest in the morning and lowest at night).
-It is necessary for energy production, blood sugar metabolism, anti-inflammatory effects and stress response.
-Some of the common imbalances identified through hormone testing include estrogen dominance, estrogen deficiency, progesterone deficiency, androgen (testosterone and DHEA) excesses or deficiencies, adrenal dysfunction and adrenal fatigue.
+It is necessary for energy production, motivation, mental alertness, blood sugar metabolism, anti-inflammatory effects and stress response.
+Cortisol and Thyroid Function are linked.
+When Cortisol levels are low an individual may find themselves gaining weight and feeling lethargic.